jlgreathouse/AMD_IBS_Toolkit/README.txt

 For more information about the technical details of AMD's Instruction Based Sampling, please refer AMD's various processor manuals: [5-17]

+For more information about micro-ops in AMD cores, please refer to AMD's software optimization guides: [5-6, 18-19].
+In particular, note that some of the descriptions in these manuals refer to macro-ops and micro-ops.
+For instance, in Family 17h cores, AMD64 instructions are broken into one or more macro-ops.
+These macro-ops are dispatched into the back-end of the pipeline, where they may be split into one or two micro-ops.
+For instane, an instruction that needs both the ALU (to do math or logic operatinos) and AGU (to calculate an address for a load or a store) will be split into two micro-ops.
+One of those micro-ops will go into the ALU scheduler units and the other will go to the AGU scheduler units.
+In these Family 17h cores, IBS op sampling actually samples macro-ops at dispatch time.

 [1] S. V. Moore, "A Comparison of Counting and Sampling Modes of Using
     Performance Monitoring Hardware," in Proc. of the Int'l Conf. on